Birth Injury Attorneys in Wilkes-Barre

 Many people believe that if their child suffers an injury during birth, the doctor is automatically liable.
 Sometimes, though, these conditions occur as a natural complication of the birth process.
 There is little anyone can do to prevent them.

 Babies are fragile, and the labor and delivery process is strenuous.
-A well-trained and attentive doctor will ensure he follows proper protocol, no matter the changing situation.
-At the same time, he will also do everything in his power to deliver your baby safe and healthy.
+A well-trained and attentive doctor will ensure they follow proper protocol, no matter the changing situation.
+At the same time, the medical professional will also do everything in their power to deliver your baby safe and healthy.

-However, not all doctors operate with the care required of their profession.
-When a doctor strays from proper protocol or becomes lax in his attention to detail, medical negligence can occur.
+However, not all doctors operate with the care required by their profession.
+When a doctor strays from proper protocol or becomes lax in their attention to detail, medical negligence can occur.
 A few ways this negligence can cause a birth injury include:

 - Failure to carefully observe the mother and baby during pregnancy, labor, and delivery